Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Estimating model parameters for the repressilator

+To assess the speedup from our method, we compare our results to three widely-used MCMC methods: an affine-invariant ensemble sampler (henceforth, ensemble MCMC) \cite{Goodman_2010, Foreman_Mackey_2013}, the unconstrained Metropolis-adjusted underdamped (i.e., intertial) Langevin algorithm (MALA) \cite{Horowitz_1991}, and the no-U-turn sampler (NUTS) \cite{NUTS}.
+Descriptions of each of the methods can be found in Section \ref{sec:unconstrained_mcmc}.

-As we do in Section \ref{sec:limit_cycles} for constrained Langevin sampling, we use the restraint in \eqref{eqn:box_restraints} to bound the search space, the arc-length penalty term in \eqref{eqn:arclength_prior} to discourage constant solutions, and a log-likelihood of the form \eqref{eqn:LL_lstsq}.
-In addition to the model parameters \(\mathbf k\) and \(\mathbf n\), we include the initial conditions \(\mathbf y(0)\) parameters to be sampled to reduce the effect of initial conditions on the log-likelihood.
-The total set of parameters sampled with ensemble MCMC is \(\left( \right)\).
-We process the simulated data the same way as described in Section \ref{sec:limit_cycles} to obtain \(\hat{\mathbf x}\) but instead average over a window of \(2\tau_\mathrm{data}\) to better control the period of the model output.
-To obtain the model output \(\mathbf x\) when evaluating the log-likelihood for unconstrained MCMC, we use Tsitouras's 5/4 explicit Runge-Kutta method \cite{Tsitouras_2011} to integrate \eqref{eqn:repressilator_log} forward for 30 time units starting from the initial conditions that were used to generate the simulated data.
-We then take \(\mathbf x\) to be \(\exp(y_0)\) on the interval \(t \in [30 - 2\tau_\mathrm{data}, 30]\).
-We set the step size parameter \(a\) to \(1.5\), which we found to give relatively good behavior in preliminary simulations.
+As we do in Section \ref{sec:limit_cycles}, for the constrained Langevin dynamics, we use the restraint in \eqref{eqn:box_restraints} to bound the search space, the arc-length penalty term in \eqref{eqn:arclength_prior} to discourage constant solutions, and a log-likelihood of the form \eqref{eqn:LL_lstsq}.
+In addition to the model parameters \(\mathbf k\) and \(\mathbf n\), we include the initial conditions \(\mathbf y(0)\) as parameters to be sampled to align the phase of the model output with the phase of the data.
+The total set of parameters sampled with the unconstrained methods is \(\left( \right)\).
+We process the simulated data the same way as described in Section \ref{sec:limit_cycles} to obtain \(\mathbf x\) but instead average over a window of \(2\tau_\mathrm{data}\) to better control the period of the model output.
+To obtain the model output \(\hat{\mathbf x}\) when evaluating the log-likelihood for the unconstrained MCMC methods, we use Tsitouras's 5/4 explicit Runge-Kutta method \cite{Tsitouras_2011} to integrate \eqref{eqn:repressilator_log} forward for 30 time units starting from \(\mathbf y(0)\).
+We then take \(\hat{\mathbf x}\) to be \(\exp(y_0)\) on the interval \(t \in [30 - 2\tau_\mathrm{data}, 30]\).

-The computational cost of a single step of the constrained Langevin sampler and a single attempted walker update (henceforth, a step) in the ensemble MCMC sampler are comparable.
-The bulk of the computational cost comes from numerical integration of \eqref{eqn:repressilator_log} for both methods: for the constrained Langevin sampler, a two-point boundary value problem is solved for the constraints at each step, and, for the ensemble MCMC sampler, an initial value problem is solved at each step.
-As such, we compare the performance of the two methods in terms of the total number of steps.
+For all the methods, the bulk of the computational cost comes from numerical integration of \eqref{eqn:repressilator_log}: for the CMALA and CULA, we solve a two-point boundary value problem for the constraints at each step, and, for the unconstrained methods, we solve an initial value problem at each step (each attempted walker update in ensemble MCMC and each iteration of the symplectic integrator in MALA and NUTS).
+As such, the cost of a step is similar for all the methods, and we compare their performance in terms of the total number of steps.